branner-non-code/notes/notes/content/Reading_and_talks/Kahneman_Thinking_Fast_and_Slow_notes_Part_1_Two_Systems.md

 ### 3 The 3-D heuristic

- * P. 100-101: Perspective illusion: which figure is larger?
+ * p.
+100-101: Perspective illusion: which figure is larger?
 "For most of us, this impression of 3-D size is overwhelming.
 Only visual artists and experienced photographers have developed the skill of seeing the drawing as an object on the page.
 For the rest of us, substitution occurs: the dominant impression of 3-D size dictates the judgment of 2-D size.
 The illusion is due to a 3-D heuristic."

- * P. 101: "A judgment that is based on substitution will inevitably be biased in predictable ways.
+ * p.
+101: "A judgment that is based on substitution will inevitably be biased in predictable ways.
 In this case, it happens so deep in the perceptual system that you simply cannot help it."

 ### 4 The mood heuristic for happiness.

- * Pp. 101-102: Experiment: different correlations found between answers to two questions, depending on the other in which they are asked.
+ * pp. 101-102: Experiment: different correlations found between answers to two questions, depending on the other in which they are asked.
 When the first question produces an emotional reaction, the answer to the second question is affected.
 Participants "substituted the question to which they had a ready-made answer for the question they were asked."

 ### 5 The affect heuristic

- * P. 103: The dominance of conclusions over arguments is most pronounced where emotions are involved.
+ * p.
+103: The dominance of conclusions over arguments is most pronounced where emotions are involved.

  * Paul Slovic. **Affect heuristic**: people letting their likes and dislikes determine their beliefs about the world.
 "Your emotional attitude to ... things ... drives your beliefs about their benefits and their risks."